nigow/TradingSystem/phase1/README.md

 #### Trading With a Specific User

 To trade with a specific user, choose ```Initiate a trade with a specific account``` from the main menu.
-This option is unavailable if you do not own items or your account is frozen:
+This option is unavailable if you do not own items, you have surpassed the weekly threshold for trades, or your account is frozen:

 ```latex
 Which action would you like to do?